alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

+And you can get even closer, and walk right underneath the bridge itself.
-Here's what the stone pillars holding up the bridge look like:
+Here's what part of the viaduct holding up the bridge looks like:

 <figure style="width: 500px;">
   {%
     image
     :filename => "PC010186.jpg",
-    :alt => "A yellowish-coloured stone bridge support, with the red girders of the bridge atop it."
+    :alt => "A yellowish-coloured stone viaduct, with the red girders of the bridge atop it."
   %}
 </figure>

-Each of those pillars are enormous -- judging by the stairs, it's quite a climb up!
+They're enormous -- judging by the stairs, it's quite a climb up!

 <figure class="wide_img">
   {%